-The increase in the AFR from 1 (i.e. stoichiometric) to 1.5, for example, should theoretically improve the TCE values because the load decreases.
+The increase of the AFR from 1 (i.e. stoichiometric) to 1.5, for example, should theoretically improve the TCE values because the load decreases.
 That behavior is confirmed in Figure 16.
-As less heat is available in the cycle when AFR = 1.5, this heat may only be released isochorically and isobarically without exceeding the limits $p{max}$ and $T{max}$ .
-As a result, the TCE values are higher for this lean mixture than in the stoichiometric case (see Fig. 15 and 16).
+Because less heat is available on the cycle when AFR = 1.5, this heat may be released only isochorically and isobarically without exceeding the limits p{max} and T{max} .
+As a result the TCE values are higher for this leaner mixture than in the stoichiometric case (see Fig. 14 and 16).